algosup/2023-2024-project-5-flutter-team-1/documents/functional_specifications/Functional Specification fc67ede74f7949a4b77ce59a528447f6.md

-# Functional Specifications: ADOPT A CANDIDAT Project
+# Functional Specifications: ADOPT A CANDIDATE Project

 ## Table of Contents